-With respect to the use of the facilities financed or refinanced with the proceeds of tax-exempt obligations the Chief Financial Officer/Director of Finance will:
+With respect to the use of the facilities financed or refinanced with the proceeds of taxexempt obligations the Director of Finance will:

-- Develop procedures or a tracking system to identify all property financed with taxexempt obligations. - Monitor the date on which the facilities are substantially complete and available to be used for the purpose intended. - Monitor whether, at any time the tax-exempt obligations are outstanding, any person, other than the City, the employees of the City, the agents of the City or members of the general public has any contractual right (such as a lease, purchase, management or other service agreement) with respect to any portion of the facilities. - Monitor whether, at any time the tax-exempt obligations are outstanding, any person, other than the City, the employees of the City, the agents of the City or members of the general public has a right to use the output of the facilities (e.g., water, gas, electricity). - Determine whether, at any time the tax-exempt obligations are outstanding, any person, other than the City, has a naming right for the facilities or any other contractual right granting an intangible benefit. - Determine whether, at any time the tax-exempt obligations are outstanding, the facilities are sold or otherwise disposed of.
-Prior to any sale of property owned by the City (real or personal), the Chief Financial Officer/Director of Finance must confirm whether such property was financed with tax-exempt obligations, and if so, determine whether the proposed disposition of the property could impact the tax-exempt status of the issue of tax-exempt obligations that financed the acquisition of such property. - Before entering into any private business use arrangement that involves the use of the facilities financed with tax-exempt obligations, the Chief Financial Officer/Director of Finance must obtain a description of the proposed private business use arrangement and determine whether such arrangement, if put into effect, will be consistent with the restrictions on private business use of the facilities.
-In connection with the evaluation of any proposed private business use arrangement, the Chief Financial Officer/Director of Finance should consult with bond counsel to discuss whether such arrangement, if put into effect, will be consistent with the restrictions on private business use of the facility, and, if not, whether any remedial action permitted under federal guidelines may be taken as a means of enabling such private business use without adversely affecting the tax-exempt status of the tax-exempt obligations which financed such facilities.

-• Take such action as is necessary to remediate any failure to maintain compliance with the covenants contained in the ordinances authorizing tax-exempt obligations related to the public use of the facilities financed by such obligations.
+- Develop procedures or a tracking system to identify all property financed with tax-exempt obligations; - Monitor the date on which the facilities are substantially complete and available to be used for the purpose intended; - Monitor whether, at any time the tax-exempt obligations are outstanding, any person, other than the City, the employees of the City, the agents of the City or members of the general public has any contractual right (such as a lease, purchase, management or other service agreement) with respect to any portion of the facilities; - Monitor whether, at any time the tax-exempt obligations are outstanding, any person, other than the City, the employees of the City, the agents of the City or members of the general public has a right to use the output of the facilities (e.g., water, gas, electricity); - Determine whether, at any time the tax-exempt obligations are outstanding, any person, other than the City, has a naming right for the facilities or any other contractual right granting an intangible benefit; - Determine whether, at any time the tax-exempt obligations are outstanding, the facilities are sold or otherwise disposed of.
+Prior to any sale of property owned by the City (real or personal), the Director of Finance must confirm whether such property was financed with tax-exempt obligations, and if so, determine whether the proposed disposition of the property could impact the tax-exempt status of the issue of tax-exempt obligations that financed the acquisition of such property; - Before entering into any private business use arrangement that involves the use of the facilities financed with tax-exempt obligations, the Director of Finance must obtain a description of the proposed private business use arrangement and determine whether such arrangement, if put into effect, will be consistent with the restrictions on private business use of the facilities.
+In connection with the evaluation of any proposed private business use arrangement, the Director of Finance should consult with bond counsel to discuss whether such arrangement, if put into effect, will be consistent with the restrictions on private business use of the facilities whether such arrangement, if put into effect, will be consistent with the restrictions on private business use of the facility, and, if not, whether any remedial action permitted under federal guidelines may be taken as a means of enabling such private business use without adversely affecting the tax-exempt status of the tax-exempt obligations which financed such facilities; and - Take such action as is necessary to remediate any failure to maintain compliance with the covenants contained in the ordinances authorizing tax-exempt obligations related to the public use of the facilities financed by such obligations.